AustinCodingAcademy/react-redux-actions-practice/README.md

   * Change App.js
   * Use containers instead of components
   * Basically, just add the word Container everywhere a component is referenced

+### Bonus - fetch
+Currently, the users are hard coded in the state.js file.
+How could we change this so that the data is coming from an api. https://jsonplaceholder.typicode.com/users
+There is no new special thing we have to do.
+We have all the knowledge we need to do this with redux.
+We just need to figure out how to use them together.
+* We should know how to make a fetch call by now.
+Where does the fetch call go?
+* What do you do with the data when the fetch call is complete?
+Not setState.
+* Is there an action message that could represent that the redux store needs to be updated with the list of users you just fetched from the api.
+* Does any reducer need to be aware of this message?